nikki-experiments/dev-setup/README.md

 Check the [Webpack documentation](https://webpack.github.io/docs/list-of-loaders.html) for more potential loaders you can use.
 With the webpack config file setup all you have to do is run `npm run webpack` when you want to push out a build.

+#### LESS

+[LESS](http://lesscss.org/) is a CSS preprocessor that makes it easier to organize and reuse CSS code.
+I use it because it is what I'm most familiar with but [SASS](http://sass-lang.com/) is also very popular among Ruby developers.
+I think I'll be moving into CSS Modules for React soon which will make LESS and SASS obsolete.

 ## List of Programs

-These are some of the programs that I usually install on my computer.
+These are some of the programs that I usually install on my new computers.

 - Dropbox - free for 2GB good for backup.
 - Google Drive - similar, good for docs (free for 5GB)